-The Sub-Advisory Agreement will automatically terminate if assigned, and may be terminated without penalty at any time: (1) by Krane upon sixty (60) days' written notice to Nikko; (2) by a vote of a majority of the Trustees or by a vote of a majority of the outstanding voting securities of the Fund upon (60) days' written notice to Nikko; (3) by Nikko upon sixty (60) days' written notice to the Board and Krane; or immediately upon written notice by Krane or Nikko if (A) the license, approval, authorization or consent held by Krane or Nikko which is required for the performance of its obligations under the Sub-Advisory Agreement and which has been granted or given by any relevant regulatory authority, is terminated or suspended; (B) Krane or Nikko commits a material breach of the Sub-Advisory Agreement that is uncured within thirty (30) days of notice; (C) any step is taken with a view to the winding up, bankruptey or administration of Krane or Nikko; (D) any adverse finding is made in respect of, or official sanction imposed on, Krane or Nikko by any relevant regulatory authority has held, or is likely to hold, Krane or Nikko to be in breach of any regulatory or other duties in relation to the Sub-Advisory Agreement.
+The Sub-Advisory Agreement will automatically terminate if assigned, and may be terminated without penalty at any time: (1) by Krane upon sixty (60) days' written notice to Nikko; (2) by a vote of a majority of the Trustees or by a vote of a majority of the outstanding voting securities of the Fund upon (60) days' written notice to Nikko; (3) by Nikko upon sixty (60) days' written notice to the Board and Krane; or immediately upon written notice by Krane or Nikko if (A) the license, approval, authorization or consent held by Krane or Nikko which is required for the performance of its obligations under the Sub-Advisory Agreement and which has been granted or given by any relevant regulatory authority, is terminated or suspended; (B) Krane or Nikko commits a material breach of the Sub-Advisory Agreement that is uncured within thirty (30) days of notice; (C) any step is taken with a view to the winding up, bankruptey or administration of Krane or Nikko; (D) any adverse finding is made in respect of, or official sanction imposed on, Krane or Nikko by any relevant regulatory authority which would be likely to affect its ability to perform its obligations under the Sub-Advisory Agreement; or (E) a relevant regulatory authority has held, or is likely to hold, Krane or Nikko to be in breach of any regulatory or other duties in relation to the Sub-Advisory Agreement.
 After an initial period of two years, the Sub-Advisory Agreement will continue in effect provided that annually such continuance is specifically approved by a vote of the Trustees, including the affirmative votes of a majority of the Trustees who are not parties to the Sub-Advisory Agreement or "interested persons" (as defined in the 1940 Act) of any such party or by the vote of shareholders.